 Somerset: Top 5 Wild Swimming spots….

-Spring is here and summer is just around the corner!
-It’s time to dust those bathers off, pack a picnic (and a thermos of coffee!) and head out to find the best wild swimming that Somerset has to offer
+Dust those bathers off, pack a picnic (or a thermos of coffee!) and head out to find the best wild swimming that Somerset has to offer.

 Today I’m starting with my home stomping ground, Somerset.
 These are all an easy distance if you’re looking for wild swimming near Bristol or Bath.
 I love each and every one of these places; some are well known and others are a little more secret, some a place for a proper dip, while others are more a paddle and a plunge!